Activity time: 15 minutes

 Including All Participants

 Allow children who have difficulty cutting to look for pictures and designate a volunteer to cut out pictures for others.
-If a child is sight-impaired, partner him/her with another child to whom he/she can make suggestions about what sorts of faces to look for in the magazines.
+If a child is sight-impaired, partner them with another child to whom they can make suggestions about what sorts of faces to look for in the magazines.